![]() |

 Walnut

-Allied to the Gothic Revival style and named after the reign of the English queen Elizabeth I (1558-1603).
-Chairs feature tall narrow backs such as those found in Gothic Revival furniture, but crests are arched and elaborately carved.
-The stiles and legs of chairs are turned in a number of profiles, including spiral, spool and baluster.
-Although mostly found in chairs, the style occasionally manifests itself in cabinets and other case pieces, which are ornamented with the same types of turnings as well as with cartouches, jewelwork (imitating faceted gemstones) and strapwork (imitating flat, scrolling straps of leather), all of which derive from Elizabethan architecture of the sixteenth century.
+Allied to the Gothic Revival style and named after the reign of Queen Elizabeth I (1558-1603).
+Chairs feature tall, narrow backs such as those found in Gothic Revival furniture, but crests are arched and elaborately carved.
+The stiles and legs of chairs are turned in several different profiles, including spiral, spool, and baluster.
+Although mostly found in chairs, the style occasionally manifested itself in cabinets and other case pieces, which are ornamented with the same types of turnings as well as cartouches, jewelwork (imitating faceted gemstones), and strapwork (imitating flat, scrolling straps of leather), all of which derive from Elizabethan architecture of the sixteenth century.
 Rosewood and walnut are typical of furniture in this style.

 Hall Chair